alessandro-crescenzi/Fireflies-synchronization-applied-to-Overlay-Networks/README.md

 ## WHAT IS IT?

-This model is an application of the Firefiles Synchronization model (http://ccl.northwestern.edu/netlogo/models/Fireflies) for the synchronization of Overlay Networks (https://en.wikipedia.org/wiki/Overlay_network).
-This model takes inspiration from "Firefly-inspired Heartbeat Synchronization in Overlay Networks" (https://doi.org/10.1109/SASO.2007.25).
+This model is an application of the [Firefiles Synchronization model](http://ccl.northwestern.edu/netlogo/models/Fireflies) for the [synchronization of Overlay Networks](https://en.wikipedia.org/wiki/Overlay_network).
+This model takes inspiration from ["Firefly-inspired Heartbeat Synchronization in Overlay Networks"](https://doi.org/10.1109/SASO.2007.25).

 ## HOW IT WORKS